puppetlabs/cisco_ios/README.md

 * On each puppetserver or PE master that needs to serve catalogs for IOS devices, classify or apply the `cisco_ios::server` class.

-* On each proxy agent that handles IOS devices, classify or apply the `cisco_ios::agent` class.
+* On each proxy agent that handles IOS devices, classify or apply the `cisco_ios::proxy` class.

 ### Beginning with cisco_ios